appztaste/vscode-plugins-cookbook/ex/ex11-open-folder/ex11-open-folder.md

 	},
     "activationEvents": [
         "onCommand:extension.openFileFolder"
-    ],
+    ]
 }
 ```

 ## Running The Code

-To run, call the command `Generate UUID` from the command palette.
+To run, call the command `Open this folder as Workspace` from the command palette.
 Make sure to
 try with single and multiple selection.